vtex-apps/rfcs/Menu.md

 {
   // All of this configuration should be made via CMS "submenu.default": {
+    "props": {
       "mainNavigation": {
         // Notice that there is no id attribute
         // for this navigation.
 This will be explained
         // in the Technical Details section.
         "Item": "menu-item.list"
       },
       "featuredNavigation": {
         "id": 1234,
         "Item": "menu-item.featured"
       },
-    "bottomText": "Free shipping on orders over $45"
+      "bottomText": "Free shipping on orders over $45" }
   }
 }
 ```